junxit/us-congress-code/title-15/chapter-2a/sec-77z-2.md

     - **(E)** made in connection with an offering by, or relating to the operations of, a partnership, limited liability company, or a direct participation investment program; or
     - **(F)** made in a disclosure of beneficial ownership in a report required to be filed with the Commission pursuant to section 78m(d) of this title.
 - **(c)** *Safe harbor*
-  - **(1)** *In general* Except as provided in subsection (b) of this section, in any private action arising under this subchapter that is based on an untrue statement of a material fact or omission of a material fact necessary to make the statement not misleading, a person referred to in subsection (a) of this section shall not be liable with respect to any forward-looking statement, whether written or oral, if and to the extent that—
+  - **(1)** *In general* Except as provided in subsection (b), in any private action arising under this subchapter that is based on an untrue statement of a material fact or omission of a material fact necessary to make the statement not misleading, a person referred to in subsection (a) shall not be liable with respect to any forward-looking statement, whether written or oral, if and to the extent that—
     - **(A)** the forward-looking statement is—
       - **(i)** identified as a forward-looking statement, and is accompanied by meaningful cautionary statements identifying important factors that could cause actual results to differ materially from those in the forward-looking statement; or
       - **(ii)** immaterial; or